-Authorities expect stablecoin arrangements to adhere to all applicable regulatory standards and address risks to financial stability before commencing operation, and to construct systems and products that can adapt to new regulatory requirements as necessary.
-Authorities agree on the need to apply supervisory and oversight capabilities and practices under the "same business,"
+GSC arrangements are expected to adhere to all applicable regulatory standards and address risks to financial stability before commencing operation, and to adapt to new regulatory requirements as necessary.
+Authorities agree on the need to apply supervisory and oversight capabilities and practices under the "same business, same risk, same rules" principle.
+In some jurisdictions, some GSC functions may not fit within existing regulatory and supervisory frameworks, such that existing approaches might need clarification, adjustment, or new regulation.

-same risk, same rules" principle to address the emerging business models and technologies employed by a GSC and other crypto-assets.
-In some jurisdictions, however, the bundling of different attributes of a GSC could mean that not all of a GSC's functions fit within regulatory frameworks designed to apply by sector, such that existing approaches might need clarification, adjustment, or new regulation.
-In addition, a GSC could potentially substitute for domestic currencies, particularly in some EMDEs with volatile domestic currencies.

 The performance of some functions of a GSC arrangement may have important impacts across borders.
-This requires authorities to take a holistic approach to regulation, supervision and oversight, and close international cooperation and information sharing.
+It is therefore important for authorities to take a holistic approach to regulation, supervision and oversight, and to engage in close international cooperation and information sharing.
 Relevant authorities should, where necessary, clarify regulatory powers and address potential gaps in their domestic frameworks to adequately address risks posed by GSCs.
-This is critical to achieving common regulatory outcomes across jurisdictions and reducing opportunities for cross-sectoral and cross-border regulatory arbitrage, and enabling appropriate regulation and supervision of GSC arrangements as a whole.
+This will help achieve common regulatory outcomes across jurisdictions and reduce opportunities for cross-sectoral and cross-border regulatory arbitrage, and enable appropriate regulation and supervision of GSC arrangements as a whole.